AndreProenza/Medical-Test-Records/DELIVER-README.md

 1) Unpack the archive with tar/unzip

-The following steps are unedeed but can be useful to install mvn system wide.
+The following steps are unecessary but can be useful to install mvn system wide.
 2) A directory called "apache-maven-3.x.y" will be created.

 3) Add the apache-maven-3.8.4/bin directory to your PATH, e.g.:
-    export PATH=/usr/local/apache-maven-3.x.y/bin:$PAT
+    export PATH=/usr/local/apache-maven-3.x.y/bin:$PATH

 4) Run "mvn --version" to verify that it is correctly installed.
 ```